Quotes Icon

 The most significant risk with these four onboarding methods is that employees use and share raw credentials.
 If you're sharing passwords with freelancers, then that's even more problematic!

-How to Build Trust and Onboard Clients Securely
+How to Onboard Client Passwords Securely

 So, how do you receive data like client social media passwords securely?
 And how do you store and share credentials with coworkers safely?